 (3) Companies frustrated at investing significant amounts of money in enterprise testing platforms, which aren’t being used anywhere near their potential and are taking away from the budget for investing in people, skills and developing an intelligent process for strategic optimisation

-Sentient Ascend (formerly Digital Certainty) is a new player bringing advanced machine learning algorithms to the CRO space.
+Evolv (formerly Sentient Ascend) is a new player bringing advanced machine learning algorithms to the CRO space.
 Conversion Science’s own Brian Massey explains why this is a big deal:

 We love being able to assemble our highest rated hypotheses and throw them in the mix to have the machine sort them for us.